mali726/Complaint-Severity/README.md

 # Complaint-Severity
-Code used in "Modeling the Severity of Complaints in Social Media" (Jin  and  Aletras, 2021), publish in NAACL
+Code used in "Modeling the Severity of Complaints in Social Media" (Jin  and  Aletras, 2021), published in NAACL.